alexnesov/Design-Patterns-Python/README.md

 ## Mediator
-Facilitates communication between different components Component may go in and out of a system at any time --> Chat room participants</br>
+Facilitates communication between different components</br>
+Component may go in and out of a system at any time</br>
+--> Chat room participants</br>
 -->Player in an MMORPG</br>
 It makes no sense for them to have direct references to one another.</br>